Air Circuit Breaker Construction, Operation, Types, Advantages and Applications

 There are different types of air circuit breakers available in the market and we will discuss one by one in detail.

-The type of circuit breaker, which operates in air (where air-blast as an arc quenching medium) at atmospheric pressure, is known to be an Air Circuit Breaker.
-Air circuit breaker has completely replaced by oil circuit breaker.
-In different countries, still it is a preferable choice to use an Air circuit breaker up to 15KV because, there is no chance of oil fire like in oil circuit breaker.
+Air Circuit Breaker (ACB) is an electrical protection device used for short circuit and overcurrent protection up to 15kV with amperes rating of 800A to 10kA.
+It operates in air (where air-blast as an arc quenching medium) at atmospheric pressure to protect the connected electric circuits.
+ACB has completely replaced by oil circuit breaker because it is still a preferable choice to use an ACB because, there is no chance of oil fire like in oil circuit breaker.

 Construction of Air-Circuit Breaker

 The following fig shows the main and external parts of an ACB.
-(ABB EMax Low Voltage, Current Limiting Air Circuit Breaker and Selective (Non-Current Limiting) Air Circuit Breaker).
+(ABB EMax Low Voltage, Current Limiting and Selective (Non-Current Limiting) Air Circuit Breaker).

 - OFF button (O)